timo-cmd2/Haiku/README.md

 # Haiku
-A private, secure blockchain network implemented in less than 4.5k LOC
+A private, secure blockchain network implemented in C++

 ### Features:

+- Concise implementation
 - SHA256 cryptographic algorithm used to hash the blocks
 - Public and Private Keys generated, signed and validated using simple Elliptic-Curve Cryptography
 - A Simplified Proof-of-Work (PoW) for Finding the Correct Hash Implemented